 But in the beginning, when I was just thinking up the film, everything felt like pure exploration.
 To get started, I made a massive chart on my computer that listed the pictures and addresses of all the places that represented interesting parallels between the cities.
 I started by inputting those that I already knew from my own experience, mainly in Paris, London and some in Los Angeles, and once I had exhausted my own memories, I turned to the internet: I’d go on Google and search for words like “Public sculpture”, “Statue”, “Architecture in [city]”, etc. I’d look at the results in the pictures to see if anything looked similar.
 Finally, when Google Pictures wasn’t offering anything new, I’d go directly into Google Maps and Google Earth and virtually visit the five cities.
 Doing so, I came to learn a lot about the five cities, their history, their architecture, their art, and many amazing connections I hadn’t anticipated appeared.
 For instance, I had no clue at the beginning of the shoot that there were three very similar, giant red iron sculptures, called Stabiles, all by American sculptor Alexander Calder, in 3 of my 5 cities: in Los Angeles there is the Four arches, in front of the Bank of America Center; in Paris, there is L’arraignée rouge in the La Défense neighborhood; and in Jerusalem, there is Homage to Jerusalem, on Mount Hertzel.
 This is but one example of the many interesting connections that emerged from the initial random selection of cities.

 Before shooting, I also needed to have some sense of what the film’s visual language and atmosphere would be like.
 On the one hand, the film’s look was always going to be a result of the limitations: handheld, natural light, improvisation, etc. But even before I bought any equipment, I had to know what I was aiming for in order to know what to buy.
-There were many films I admired and that were swirling in my mind as inspirations for the visual vocabulary I wanted to use myself.
+There were many films I admired and that were swirling in my mind as inspirations for the mood, ambition and visual vocabulary I wanted to invoke.
 For instance, I’ve always been a fan of Godfrey Reggio’s Koyaanisqatsi.
 This is a film that is so unashamedly unique in its intent and style, with no separation between the visual language and the message.
 It was also the first time I had seen a “drive-lapse,” a type of shot where the camera is rigged to the front of a vehicle and just films the road ahead.
 For some reason, I fell in love with this kind of shot and always wanted them to last longer.
 I think they subconsciously put us in the same reflective state that we find ourselves in when we are driving or aimlessly staring out the window.

 In the months that lead up to the beginning of this project, I also discovered Ron Fricke’s Baraka and Samsara (Ron Fricke was Reggio’s cinematographer) – these two beautiful films showed me how careful selection of locations and editing choices can create a new meaning out of things that, individually, have an entirely different significance.
 I also loved the effect that their patience had on our appreciation of what they were showing, how contemplating beautiful places that perhaps we were already familiar with but hadn’t taken the time to admire, offered a different perspective on the world, allowing us to form connections and learn new things from familiar sights.
 These films felt like an experience more than a movie and gave me confidence that it was possible to take this contemplative approach and yet still keep the audience engaged.
 In the same vein, Kubrick’s 2001, A Space Odyssey is one of those films that blew me away by the sheer confidence it had in subjecting its audience to a meditative, trippy voyage while handling profound themes.

 However, when I first thought of this idea, I never dreamt I’d ever be able to reach top American and British thinkers, some of whom were famous beyond the academic world.
 I originally rested mainly on the confidence that I could count on my own philosophy professors in Paris, who knew me personally and had worked with me on various research projects.
 And yet, when I approached them, they declined with a briefness that signaled at best a form of shyness or modesty, and at worst a patronizing unwillingness to indulge one of their students in something non-academic (worse, something artistic).
 Compare that to the intellectuals from the English-speaking world, including "academic megastars" like Dan Dennett, Max Tegmark and Barry Schwartz, who I solicited via e-mail and who replied either to agree to an interview or to request more information.
-Brian Greene, one of the faces of popular science in the USA, initially showed interest, and even Steven Pinker replied to me personally - albeit to decline for lack of time - but he still took the time to apologize (he's Canadian) for being swamped and wish me luck.
+Brian Greene, one of the faces of popular science in the USA, initially showed interest, and even Steven Pinker replied to me personally - albeit to decline for lack of time - but he still took the time to apologize for being swamped and wish me luck.
 This openness and willingness of the English/American to be involved really struck a chord with me and, sadly, cast the French academics in a rather distasteful light.

 In any case, securing the involvement of the 9 experts who responded positively was a watershed moment for me, because I realized for the first time that my project was more than a short film.
 If I successfully interviewed them all, I would surely have enough content to fill 90 minutes of film.
-I was far from imagining that they would eventually also fuel a 9-episode Web Series.
+I was far from imagining that they would eventually also fuel a 9-episode Series.